 Rochester's insane Creole wife from Jamaica who is locked away on the third floor of Thornfield.
 Bertha is portrayed less as a human being than as a Gothic monster or a vampire.
 Because of her Creole or mixed race parentage, Bertha reveals Victorian prejudices about other ethnicities.
 She represents Rochester's monstrous secrets.

 The Jane Eyre quotes below are all either spoken by Bertha Mason or refer to Bertha Mason.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of Jane Eyre published in 2006.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of Jane Eyre published in 2006.).

 Chapter 11 Quotes

 While I paced softly on, the last sound I expected to hear in so still a region, a laugh, struck my ear.
 It was a curious laugh; distinct, formal, mirthless.
 I stopped: the sound ceased, only for an instant; it began again, louder: for at first, though distinct, it was very low.
 It passed off in a clamorous peal that seemed to wake an echo in every lonely chamber; though it originated but in one, and I could have pointed out the door whence the accents issued.